All grant applications must be completed using our online application forms.

-Please contact the Foundation's Executive Director to discuss your proposal before completing the application form.
+Please contact the Foundation's Manager of Grants & Community Investment to discuss your proposal before completing the application form.

 Grant application dates for 2024 and 2025 are as follows:

 NOTE: If you have already opened and saved an application, please go to "Your Account" to access your saved form

 This program is open to Conestoga College, Wilfrid Laurier University and the University of Waterloo.
-Preference is given to projects focused on child and youth development, increasing access to higher education for underprivileged students, and strong community connections.
+Preference is given to projects focused on child and youth development, increasing access to higher education for under-represented students, and strong community connections.

 This program supports projects aimed at healthy child development for children aged 0 – 12 in Waterloo Region.
 Applications accepted from registered charities* located in and serving Waterloo Region.
 Prevention and early-intervention strategies are given preference.